h0tp-ftw/anki-vscode/README.md

 # Quick Start

-This works with ANY Anki add-on, as long as you have its Github repository and
+This works with ANY Anki add-on, as long as it has a public Github repository and [it is made compatible](#making-your-add-on-compatible).

 ## macOS/Linux (Bash)